frconor-ebook/meditations/_posts/2025-05-14-blessed-guadalupe-ortiz-de-landazuri.md

 Together with that---all the joy of our sisters and brothers in heaven and of our whole supernatural family all over the world---we find ourselves united in this joy.

 Today is a day for us to think of the Father, of his intentions.
 In a recent letter, he has asked us to pray for the new region in East and Southern Africa.
-Two regions have been amalgamated.
+Two regions have been amalgamated (Fernando Ocáriz, *Letter from the Prelate*, May 1, 2021).

 It opens up, maybe, a quarter of the continent, the continent of the future.
 So many wonderful things have come from the apostolate in these countries.